The World Is Not Enough: Development

 Initially the film was to be released in 2000, rumoured to be titled Bond 2000.
 Other rumoured titles included Death Waits for No Man, Fire and Ice, Pressure Point and Dangerously Yours.
 The eventual title The World Is Not Enough is an English translation of the Latin phrase Orbis non sufficit, the motto of Bond's supposed real-world ancestor Sir Thomas Bond.
 In the novel On Her Majesty's Secret Service and its film adaptation, it is first claimed to be James Bond's family motto as well.

 The phrase Orbis non sufficit is thought to originate from the Pharsalia by Lucan.
 It appears twice, both with uncomplimentary associations: the first reference is to a group of villainous mutineers, and the second is to the ambitious Julius Caesar.
 It was then applied to Alexander the Great by Juvenal in his collection of satirical poems, the Satires: "The world was not big enough for Alexander the Great, but a coffin was".
 Phrased as Non sufficit orbis, it became the motto of the Spanish king Philip II after ascending the Portuguese throne in 1580.

-Crime novelist Donald E. Westlake wrote an early draft of the film, which was later scrapped because of difficulties in filming in the script's original setting in China.
-Westlake adapted the script into the novel Forever and a Death, which was published posthumously in 2017 by Hard Case Crime.